Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-Starting from this simpler result, we can easily observe some properties of corruption that will be conserved also in the next cases.
-Consider the hypotheses of \cref{thm:br-s-s}, with $ \tau \otm \lambda = \delta_X \otm \lambda$, \ie a corruption acting only on labels.
-The formula in \cref{eq:br-s-s-F} therefore is:
+\textbf{A Fundamental Difference Between Label and Attribute Corruption.} Starting from the simpler result in \cref{thm:br-s-s}, we can easily observe some properties of corruption that are conserved also in the next cases.
+Consider its hypotheses, \ie, $ \tau \otm \lambda = \delta_X \otm \lambda$ being a corruption acting only on labels.
+The formula in \cref{eq:br-s-s-F} therefore tells:

 When looking at the right-hand side, we see that the $\lambda$ component only modifies the loss function, and leaves the model class untouched.
-That means, \emph{simple label (Markovian) corruptions are equivalent in Bayes Risk to loss corruptions}, which is non-Markovian in the sense of \cref{df:corruption}, but induced by a Markov kernel.
 On the other hand, when considering $ \tau \otm \lambda = \tau \otm \delta_Y$, we obtain

-and in this case notice that the action of $\ka = \tau \otm \lambda$ affects the whole minimization set when considering the Bayes Risk on the clean distribution.
+and in this case notice that the action of $\ka = \tau \otm \lambda$ affects the whole minimization set when considering the Bayes risk on the clean distribution.
+These simple label (Markovian) corruptions are \emph{equivalent in Bayes risk to loss corruptions}, which is non-Markovian in the sense of \cref{df:corruption}, although induced by a Markov kernel.

-\paragraph{Novel Data Processing Equalities for other corruptions}
+\subsection{Novel Data Processing Equalities for Other Corruptions}

 We now present the results for each of the remaining corruption combinations in \cref{fig:combinations}.
+From now on, we will refer to the following formula as \defemph{\gls*{br} Data Processing Equality}: